arnewohletz/AllMyNotes/source/tutorial/windows/wimage.rst

 Prerequisites
 -------------
-* An empty, external USB drive with a size of at least the size of your hard drive (WIMage supports up to 2 TB, larger drives are supported, but max.
-2 TB can be used) formatted in FAT32
+* An empty, external USB drive having a minimum size of the internal hard disk.
+FAT32 format is recommended.
+WIMage makes use of up to 2 TB storage.
+Larger drives are supported, but only 2 TB can be used: **Saving backups of more than 2 TB might fail**.
-* Latest version of WIMage from https://www.heise.de/ct/artikel/c-t-WIMage-3863074.html#nav_download_von__3
+* Latest version of WIMage, downloadable from https://www.heise.de/ct/artikel/c-t-WIMage-3863074.html#nav_download_von__3
 * Latest version of the Media Creation Tool (not available for Windows 8.1, only ISO) for the Windows version that is used (see under *Create <VERSION> installation media* entry):